LuciaPerez/PUWI/README.md

 1. Download the project from the URL:
   `git clone url_to_clone/puwi.git`

-2. If you want to use your own PHPUnit dependencies, modify the default location in the config file:
-  `~/puwi/config.ini`
-  It's also necessary to verify PEAR location.
-  `pear config-show | grep php_dir`
-  By default: */usr/share/php*.
-If it's different, it's necessary to change this parameter in *config.ini*.
+2. Firs of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:

+serverDirectory is the directory where *php.ini* file is located pubDirectory is the location where files are published at the web server runService indicates the location of the service which must be restarted after modify *php.ini* file.

     2.1.
 Dependencies.
-    The following dependencies are to install:
+    The following dependencies will be installed:
     * phpunit
     * dbunit
     * php-code-coverage